aquasecurity/trivy/README.md

 ![Docker Pulls][docker-pulls]

-Simple Vulnerability and Misconfiguration Scanner for Containers and other Artifacts, Suitable for CI.

 # Abstract
-`Trivy` (`tri` pronounced like **tri**gger, `vy` pronounced like en**vy**) is a simple and comprehensive vulnerability/misconfiguration scanner for containers and other artifacts.
+`Trivy` (`tri` pronounced like **tri**gger, `vy` pronounced like en**vy**) is a simple and comprehensive scanner for vulnerabilities in container images, file systems, and Git repositories, as well as for configuration issues.
-A software vulnerability is a glitch, flaw, or weakness present in the software or in an Operating System.
 `Trivy` detects vulnerabilities of OS packages (Alpine, RHEL, CentOS, etc.) and language-specific packages (Bundler, Composer, npm, yarn, etc.).
-In addition, `Trivy` scans Infrastructure as Code (IaC) files such as Terraform and Kubernetes, to detect potential configuration issues that expose your deployments to the risk of attack.
+In addition, `Trivy` scans Infrastructure as Code (IaC) files such as Terraform, Dockerfile and Kubernetes, to detect potential configuration issues that expose your deployments to the risk of attack.
 `Trivy` is easy to use.
 Just install the binary and you're ready to scan.
-All you need to do for scanning is to specify a target such as an image name of the container.

 <p align="center">
   <img src="docs/imgs/overview.png" width="800" alt="Trivy Overview">